OAH Resource Center

 - Employer Advocacy Program (Usted podría recibir ayuda legal en su caso de desempleo gratis) -Free legal advice is available for all employers in District of Columbia unemployment compensation appeals to the Office of Administrative Hearings.
 In certain cases, there may be free lawyers available for hearings.

-- Do you need help with Rehabilitative Services?
-University Legal Services, Inc. administers the Client Assistance Program in the District of Columbia to advise residents of their rights and responsibilities under the Rehabilitation Act of 1973.
+- Need help with Rehabilitative Services?
+University Legal Services administers the Client Assistance Program in the District of Columbia to advise residents of their rights and responsibilities under the Rehabilitation Act of 1973.

 Regulatory Affairs and Tax